Egypt Was Glad When They Departed

 And they inherited the labor of the nations,

 And keep His laws.

 Praise the Lord!

 The message is clear.
-God superseded the schemes of an evil man.
-At the set time, God delivered the Chosen People from the status of slaves to a nation free to serve Him.
+The ten plaques that befell Egypt were the consequence of the actions of a subsequent pharaoh who was an infanticidal anti-Semite (Ex.
+1:15-22).
+God superseded the schemes of an evil man; and at the set time, delivered the Chosen People from the status of slaves to a nation free to serve Him.

 God did not ignore the abuse Israel suffered at the hands of the Egyptians.
 Israel left with the wealth of Egypt as compensation (Ex.
 12:36).
 Nations take note.

 1) The Water Is Changed into Blood, 1803.
 (Image used for illustrative purposes) (Photo credit: By James Jacques Tissot/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)